cvmiller/ipv6-httpd/README.md

 This is **not** a production web server, but can easily be used to illustrate how to create a small web sever with virtual paths, which could be expanded to a full RESTful interface (Representational state transfer) or a CGI interface (Common Gateway Interface).
 Or it is useful as is when one wants to transfer a file from machine A to machine B.

+The Script includes a virtual path of `/ip` which when requested will return to the requester the IP address of the client.

 This code was forked from a [gist](https://gist.github.com/akorobov/7903307) published on github four years ago.